Father’s Day in the UK is on June 19 this year, and if you’re looking for a few ideas on how to spoil the dad in your life – we’ve got some.

-Naturally, we focused on gifts related to tech, gadgets and streaming TV – with prices that start at just £12.99, so you can find something nice even if you’re looking to save money (and being a UK money blogger, I do urge you to only buy within your means).
+Naturally, we focused on gifts related to tech, gadgets and streaming TV, in a wide variety of price points – so you can find something even if you’re looking to save this year.

 So without further ado – let’s look at some cool gadgets that fathers love… (Oh, and if you want to buy some of these for YOURSELF – that’s OK, we won’t tell!)